NaAlSi3O8/dash/doc/README.md

-Allgamescoin Core 0.12.1
+AllGamesCoin Core 0.12.1
 =====================

-This is the official reference wallet for Allgamescoin digital currency and comprises the backbone of the Allgamescoin peer-to-peer network.
-You can [download Allgamescoin Core](https://www.allgamescoin.org/downloads/) or [build it yourself](#building) using the guides below.
+This is the official reference wallet for AllGamesCoin digital currency and comprises the backbone of the AllGamesCoin peer-to-peer network.
+You can [download AllGamesCoin Core](https://www.allgamescoin.org/downloads/) or [build it yourself](#building) using the guides below.

 Running
 ---------------------
-The following are some helpful notes on how to run Allgamescoin on your native platform.
+The following are some helpful notes on how to run AllGamesCoin on your native platform.

 ### Unix